FLC-Technologies/jde-technical/README.md

 > Present data insights

 **Please commit your work regularly to show your development process.
-Upon completion, replace this README your own description of the tasks completed:**
+Upon completion, replace this README file with your own.**

 ## **Setup**